Plastonick/euro-bot/README.md

 # Sweepstakes Announcer

-Slack Bot to announce football events and tag the relevant team "owners"!
+Bot to announce football events and tag the relevant team "owners" to either Slack or Discord using "Incoming Webhooks".

-This bot is useful for keeping people involved in World Cup or Euros sweepstakes, each country is assigned to a tag or full name.
+This bot is useful for keeping people involved in World Cup or other major football tournament sweepstakes, each country is assigned to a tag or full name.
 Tags are detected by checking for a preceding "@".

 This bot then posts to Slack or Discord at the start or end of a match, tagging the relevant people involved in the match as well as the result of that match.